electric-sql/pglite/multi-session-worker-multi-memory-design.md

 After the specialized single-user candidate has demonstrated adequate margin, build the tagged JavaScript view sets and complete pointer-bearing import manifests.
 Wrap Emscripten helpers that assume memory 0, add typed-array refresh rules, and make unknown pointer-bearing imports fail closed.
 This work must not be used to hide or defer the Phase 2 performance decision.

+The Phase 2E host ABI gate completed on 13 July 2026.
+The checked manifest is pinned to the optimized Phase 2C Wasm and generated Emscripten glue hashes and is regenerated from the real import section plus Emscripten signature metadata.
+Because Emscripten `p` also represents pointer-width sizes and handles, an explicit policy classifies every such parameter rather than inferring that it is a dereferenceable pointer.
+The candidate has 136 imports, 129 function imports, 50 pointer-bearing functions, and 84 data-pointer parameters.
+Function classes are 22 scalar, 57 opaque indirect calls, 12 guarded private-only Emscripten helpers, and 38 imports requiring tagged memory-aware replacements.
+Any unknown or stale import, incomplete pointer-width classification, or missing tagged implementation fails before instantiation.

+The reusable TypeScript host layer now owns lazy view refresh after shared or unshared memory growth, unsigned tag and aperture decoding, current v1 scoped tag rejection with explicit deferred-tier opt-in, tagged UTF-8/get/set helpers, branded memory-aware import adapters, private-only guards, exact manifest auditing, and hardened import construction.
+Seven focused tests cover active and reserved domains, null and boundary failures, memory growth, tagged values and strings, legacy memory-0 rejection, unknown imports, and missing tagged implementations.
+The gate runs tests, typecheck, lint, formatting, and manifest verification in the pinned builder container.
+Phase 2F remains required before claiming the overall Phase 2 exit.

 #### Phase 2F: exit gate

 Re-run Phase 0, the complete Phase 1 differential and package suites, debug tag assertions, and the alternating-process performance suite.
 Report static and dynamic direct/generic counts, ranked residual generic sites, artifact size, compile time, startup, and each workload ratio.